hhndiscord/JackInABot/README.md

 # JackInTheBot

+##Node Version:
+17+ (I use 17.8.0)

 ## Init setup

+Clone repo in desired directory.
+Run `npm i` in root.

-Place a .env in the root dir with the following:
+Place a .env in the root dir with the following, will need most of this info from a sandbox server:

 DEV_TOKEN